ReneTC/MissionToFission/readme.md

 ## Todo's:
 - Make tutorial for game.
 Maybe a "map" that explains everything.
-- Make much better UI.
-And haptics.
 - Add "options" settings.
 - make screen responsive.
-- Optimize performance.
+- Optimize performance. - make deterministac stable test
 - Make actual game with objective.
 Currently, there is no goal.
 Just a simulator.
-- add pop notifications (i.e. water warning 50% evaporated)

 ## Small Todo's
 - Tween animations (such as color changes and deletions)
 - fix end screen pop up
 - fix contribute link credits. and chance to about instead
 - Neutrons are sometimes double counted
-- Add scene test for performance evaluation
 - add Xenoon Gui
-- fix error water cools on pause
-- all game setttings should be in an enum type

 <!---
 ## Higgsino notes.
 Ideas for game: